Applied research project

 Aggregated data

-responsible feedback
+responsible reporting

 What research tells us about adolescence.

-of the general population shows high sensitivity traits
+of the population shows high sensitivity

-adolescents planned in the project sample
+adolescents expected in the project sample

 4×30′

-short sessions integrated in the school routine
+short sessions integrated into the school routine

 ASSMA does not diagnose.

-It generates evidence
+It generates evidence on how sensitivity

-adolescent mental health.
+and context influence adolescent mental health.

-a ASSMA team · Applied research in schools
+ASSMA team · Applied research in schools

 Learn about the project